Skip to main contentAccessibility feedback

 Acocella also points out that the theses were not “a set of non-negotiable demands about how the Church should reform itself in accordance with Brother Martin’s standards,” but rather “like all ‘theses’ in those days, they were points to be thrashed out in public disputations, in the manner of the ecclesiastical scholars of the twelfth century.”

 In terms of more serious errors, what was at the heart of the 95 Theses?
 According to Morris, Luther was protesting “papal indulgences, or the atonement of sins through monetary payment.”
 Wrong.
-Luther not only defended papal indulgences, the only anathema in the entirety of the 95 Theses was his Thesis #71: “Let him who speaks against the truth concerning papal indulgences be anathema and accursed.”
+Not only did Luther defend papal indulgences, but the only anathema in the entirety of the 95 Theses was his Thesis #71: “Let him who speaks against the truth concerning papal indulgences be anathema and accursed.”
 In other words, the people that Martin Luther condemned weren’t Catholics but (modern) Protestants.

 So, if the popular theory of Luther’s protest is almost entirely wrong, what’s the truth of it?
 Luther’s argument was multipronged (there’s a reason there were 95 theses) and a mix of good and bad.
 Part of his dispute was over the nature and extent of indulgences: where the pope derived the power to grant indulgences and the kinds of penalties that could be remitted through an indulgence.